BharatCyberForce/SQLI-Tester/README.md

 # SQLI Tester

-**SQLI Tester** is a fast and efficient tool designed to automate the detection of SQL Injection vulnerabilities across multiple URLs.
+**SQLI Tester** is a fast and efficient tool designed to automate the detection of SQL Injection vulnerabilities across multiple targets.
 Built for penetration testers and bug bounty hunters, this tool enables **mass vulnerability scanning**, **unlimited targets**, and **easy result saving**.

 ## Features